cloudbook-project/agent/README.md

 _Note: the order of the options is not relevant in any of the programs._

+_Note 2: remember that the scripts must be run with python3, then you should use the full syntax `python3 <command>` in Unix and `py -3 <command>` in Windows._

-_Note 2: unrecognized options will be ignored (you will be alerted though if verbose is ON)._
+_Note 3: unrecognized options will be ignored (you will be alerted though if verbose is ON)._